Updated on November 20, 2014.

 It’s always been more than just birth control.
 It helped spark the sexual revolution.
-It’s a feminist icon and lets women live life on their own terms.
-For 50+ years, the pill has been changing lives for the better.
+It’s a feminist icon that’s been letting women live life on their own terms for 50+ years.
 And if you’re thinking about using it, here’s everything you need to know to find the right one.

 Different kinds of pills and how they work